joeribordes/joeribordes.github.io/_pages/about.md

   - /about.html
 ---

-I am PhD student at the Max Planck institute of Psychiatry in the research group [Research Group Stress Resilience] (https://www.psych.mpg.de/schmidtlab).
+I am PhD student at the Max Planck institute of Psychiatry in the research group [Research Group Stress Resilience](https://www.psych.mpg.de/schmidtlab).
 I obtained my Bachelor's and Master's degree at the University of Amsterdam, the Netherlands, focusing on neurobiology.

 My research
 ======